6 Quick and Easy Camping Dinners You Will Actually Make

 This is the list for you.
 Quick and easy dinners that’ll keep your adventures moving forward.
 Meals that are easily converted to a vegetarian variety are marked with a (V).

-Ingredients: 3-4 Cooking Time: 4 minutes each Fire type: Propane Stove Our world changed when we discovered quesadillas on our trips.
+1) Quesadillas (V) Ingredients: 3-4 Cooking Time: 4 minutes each Fire type: Propane Stove Our world changed when we discovered quesadillas on our trips.
 Tortillas, cheese, salsa, and an optional meat of your choice.
 Fill up the tortillas, brown each side to melt cheese and warm up meat, and you’re eating a hearty meal within minutes of sitting down.
-We often save some extra barbecued chicken from nights when we have more time, cut it up, and reheat it with the melting cheese.
+We ofen save some extra barbequed chicken from nights when we have more time, cut it up, and reheat it with the melting cheese.
 With standard 10” flour tortillas, 2-3 quesadillas per person was perfect.